Francogalfre/rick-and-morty-app/README.md

 ## Demo

-you can try the web here : ( https://rick-and-morty-app-virid-eta.vercel.app )
+you can use the web here : ( https://rick-and-morty-api-rest-app.vercel.app )

 ## Authors